rehierl/abstract-properties/14-x-types-of-scopes/14-x-implementations/1-1-howto-exit.md

 # howto implement exit events?

-As mentioned before, any implementation must explicitly create and maintain objects, each of which (from an implementation's point of view) can be said to represent one piece of its knowledge base.
+As mentioned before, any implementation must explicitly create and maintain objects, each of which can, from an implementation's point of view, be said to represent one piece of its knowledge base.
 Because of that, an implementation must explicitly mark the object it associates with a particular scope as being closed, as soon as it has exited the corresponding scope.